5 Barriers to Medication Adherence & What Can Help

 Understanding: What are the Barriers to Medication Adherence?

 As you’ve learned, forgetfulness, lack of understanding, and complex regimens can all be barriers to medication adherence.
-These factors contribute to patients missing doses and achieving sub-optimal health outcomes.
-The new Tenovi Pill Box is a new solution that unobtrusively tracks adherence to give providers and patients the data needed to improve medication adherence behaviors.
+Missed doses can lead to sub-optimal health outcomes.
+The Tenovi Pill Box is a new solution that unobtrusively tracks adherence to give providers and patients the data needed to improve medication taking behaviors.

-Tenovi works exclusively with companies that want to offer remote patient monitoring solutions to healthcare providers, including RPM service and software companies, chronic care management companies, and telehealth companies.
-Are you an RPM, chronic care, or telehealth company member who wants to see how the Tenovi Pill Box works?
+Tenovi works exclusively with companies that want to offer remote patient monitoring solutions to healthcare providers.
+Would you like to learn more about how the Tenovi Pill Box works?
 Book your free demo today!